 This nonprofit worldwide organization of writers and publishing professionals is “dedicated to promoting dark literature and the interests of those who write it.”
 They sponsor the yearly Bram Stoker Awards for excellence in horror and dark literature.
 There are regional chapters as well as a mentoring program.
 Unpublished writers can join at an affiliate level.

 This organization is “dedicated to promoting higher regard for crime writing and recognition and respect for those who write within the genre.”
-Based in the United States, it has 11 regional chapters, which often have Facebook pages and other social media channels where you can interact with other members.
-They also offer sponsorships for writers, organize symposia and conferences, and present the yearly Edgar awards.
+Based in the United States, it has 11 regional chapters, which all produce a newsletter and most hold regular meetings where you can interact with other members.
+Among other benefits, they also offer a national manuscript critique program, organize symposia and conferences and present the yearly Edgar awards.

 They teach “the skills to write a memoir that weaves craft and truth” and have a wide range of member benefits.
 They also offer monthly “Group Laser Coaching” with Linda Joy Myers to help with memoir writing process, and have a members-only Facebook group.

 This group is regional, rather than based on genre, and is focused on supporting writers by providing “accessibility to the publishing industry, and participation in an interactive, writer community.”
 It offers free advertising/promotion through PNWA’s site and email, member meetings, networking opportunities, access to critique groups and a very active community of members.
 Plus, members receive discounts to PNWA conferences, workshops, contests and other events.

 Cost: $65 per year

 This friendly and helpful group is dedicated to advancing the “professional and common business interests of career-focused romance writers through networking and advocacy and by increasing public awareness of the romance genre.”
 They have chapters all over the United States, including several specialized online chapters dedicated to specific sub-genres.
 Local chapter meetings are often monthly, featuring informative speakers.